shreya-scispace/shreya-scispace.github.io/index.md

 I’m an undergraduate student at the **University of Madras**, deeply interested in **Physics** and exploring interdisciplinary research.

 ---
+### Research interest
+My research interest lies in understanding the thermodynamics of biological systems, focusing on how microstates and entropy shape organization, energy flow, and stability in living matter.
+I aim to explore how statistical and quantum thermodynamics can explain the balance between order and disorder in cellular and molecular processes.

+---

 ### 💡 Highlights
 - Built and tested small physics experiment setups (Operational amplifier, Laser grating, Photocell).